Chair: Abudulai Suleman

 He is currently enrolled for a 3 year international training course on Earth Jurisprudence.

-Mashudu Takalani, holds an N6 in Business Management from Vhembe FET College.
+Mashudu Takalani, holds an N6 in Business Management from Vhembe FET College and currently holds the post of Programme Administrator.
 Mashudu joined EarthLore (then Mupo) in 2009 as a volunteer working with communities in Venda.
 She then joined the organisation to work full time working closely with elders to to accompany communities in reviving their indigenous knowledge and practices.
 She straddles Administrative and Programme work, assisting in financial management and the coordination of field activities including community dialogues, seed work and eco-mapping processes.

 Through force of circumstance, at the age of 15 years, while he was still at school, Sandile had to support himself and his ailing mother by doing various jobs including limited trading and photography.
 This developed into a skill for making videos.
 Though he is an entrepreneur and has a registered business that undertakes various ventures including construction, he is passionate about making a positive difference in people’s lives through his strong interest in his Zulu roots and traditions.
 He also has an interest in conservation and, in 2012, climbed Kilimanjoro with Rhino SA to draw attention to the plight of rhinos, traditionally a Zulu royal animal.
 For the past three years he has been leading Zulu Trails – walking trails in Zululand, for young exchange students from Germany interested in having a Zulu cultural experience, and helping with development projects including building a pre-school and organic food gardens.
 In March 2015, he started working as a community animator with the then Mupo Foundation, now EarthLore, accompanying communities to revive their indigenous agricultural knowledge and practices, seed diversity and protecting sacred sites.